Assessing Student Learning

 If your request was approved by the Provost's office, you may also use Respondus Monitor to proctor your assessment by recording the student through the webcam.
 It works with the Respondus Lock Down Browser, you can read more at the link below.

-You can learn more about eCampus assessments and Respondus Monitor at the ITS page on Teaching Remotely During the COVID-19 Outbreak.
+You can learn more about eCampus assessments and Respondus Monitor on the assessment page in our knowledge base.

 If you were not approved for proctoring there are other ways to promote academic integrity online.
-The Office of Academic Integrity has a resource on Academic Integrity in Online Contexts.
+The Office of Academic Integrity offers a list of resources to consider.

 Final Exams